clintonboys/clintonboys.com/content/projects/shipley/index.md

 *November 10, 2023*

 Shipley is an "opinionated" time and task management application for iOS that I am currently building using [React Native]({{< ref "posts/react-native" >}}).
-I have built a prototype, and it looks something like this:
+I have built a prototype, with a deliberately austere and unfinished design so I can focus on the central idea, and at the moment it looks something like this:

 ![Shipley screenshots](shipley_scrns.png)